dariomatias-dev/minimalist-portfolio/README.md

 ### Prerequisites

-Ensure you have Node.js and a package manager (npm, Yarn, or pnpm) installed on your machine.
+Ensure you have Node.js and a package manager (pnpm) installed on your machine.

+- Node.js
+- pnpm

 ### Installation